CSCfi/hpc-containers/index.md

 Apptainer is the primary technology used to run and build HPC containers.
 It was formerly known as Singularity.
 We can use Apptainer via the `apptainer` command.
+For complete reference to Apptainer, we recommend the [official documentation](https://apptainer.org/docs/user/main/index.html).

 We follow general principles defining HPC containers.
 Install software into `/opt` or `/usr/local` and make it world-readable.